How is Security Defined in an Organization and Who Leads it?

-In most organizations, there are generally two groups that may or may not be related that will call themselves the security group.
+In most organizations, there are two potentially related groups that can be called the security group:

-- Physical Security Group: The first security group will be charged with protecting the physical building and the people within it.
-Essentially, the security guards.
+- Physical Security: The first group is charged with protecting the physical building and the people within it.
+At its core, this group is made up of the security guards that manage the physical office.

 Who Leads the Information Security Program?